TatWof/Fullerton/223C/assignment2/README.md

 The Linux bash will automatically run the program after it finishes compiling.
 To run the output executable file on Windows use the command `./main.out`

 # Known Issues
+- printing strings is also printing ending trash data
+    - Identified: C-strings requires null-termination
+    - Fixed: dynamically adds `\0` to the end of all bespoke strings.
+- scanf() when using strings causes the next scanf() to be skipped
+    - Identified: ending new line character is not discarded after inputs
+    - Fixed: additional scanf() to catch the new line character is required after inputting strings.
+- shell file fails while running compiling commands
+    - Identified: multiple source code files have to be compiled individually
+    - Fixed: individual compile instructions added to shell files
+- token list is statically sized, may cause issues of the number of tokens exceeds arbitrary limit
+    - Feature: token list is now dynamically sized.
 # Credits

 Developer Billy Leong